Charles White (Dr Rock)

 Charles "Chas" White, known as Dr Rock, (born 1942) is an Irish-born BBC Radio and TV presenter and book author.

 Biography

 White was born in Dublin.
-He studied medicine in London in the 1960s, to become a chiropodist, but chose instead to follow a DJ career.
+He studied medicine in London in the 1960s, to become a podiatrist, but chose instead to follow a DJ career.
 He lives in Scarborough.

 A self-described "lifelong Rock and Roll enthusiast", he ran a college course on the development of Rock and Roll, which led to his nickname "Dr Rock" by the press.
 White's television work includes Dr Rock's Guide to Hollywood, which won an Outstanding Achievement Award at the 1996 New York Festivals® International Television & Film Awards.